The Radiant Biologist – Virginia Getz

 Back home in Pacific Grove for the summer, Ed could not stomach the sight of his youngest daughter moping around any longer.
 He packed up the car and the pair hit Highway 101 back to the University of California, Davis.

 Virginia wasn’t sure how much good the trip would do.
 Many of her classmates were already eyeing different careers.
 This was at a time when there were fewer nonprofit organizations and public agencies wanted people with significant wildlife management.
-Jobs for Virginia were difficult to come by.

-The chat gave her the confidence she needed.
+The summer chat gave her the confidence she needed.
 And Ed would once again see the glow was back.

 The shine would become nearly blinding as Virginia landed her first job.
 Hired as a U.S. Forest Service deer monitor, she was out in different parts of the Sierra Nevada nearly every week.
-Life was grand.

-But little did she know that a duck hunting trip would take her to new heights.
 She didn’t get any ducks that day but being out in the field with the waterfowl spoke to her in a way that no other species had before.
-The sheer beauty and power of their wildness left her awestruck.

 “The first time I heard the noise of a big flock of snow geese it made my heart race.”